mguo123/iris-ncats/README.md

 ## Getting Starting

-### Note: This is currently a prototype release.
-Additions and bux fixes are being performed.
+### Note: This is currently an alpha prototype release.
+Additions and bux fixes are on going.

 In terms of software structure, this effort can be thought of in a couple forms:
 1. as a standalone desktop Electron app (for OSX and Linux with future compatibility with Windows)
-2. as a web application that is ported through a basic http-server (beta)
+2. as a web application that is ported through a basic http-server
 3. as a command-line interface for individuals who want more programmatic control

 The backend of Iris is written in Python while the front end is written in Javascript/CSS/HTML.
 These are instructions to install and run iris-ncats in debugging mode that can be used for developers.
-We recommend using OSX for running the debugging mode.
-Windows and Linux versions are still in pre-release.
-A self-contained Electron app for OSX.
+We recommend using OSX for running the debugging mode, as the Windows and Linux versions are still in pre-release.
+A self-contained Electron app for OSX will be available shortly.

 ### Prerequisites for Developing